Last updated 16 April 2020

 - parks will remain open for exercise but all gatherings of more than two people in public - excluding people you live with - are banned

-Anyone who has social events, weddings or other ceremonies at Stockport Council venues affected by tonight’s announcement will be contacted by our Stockport Events team in due course.
+Anyone who has social events, weddings or other ceremonies at Stockport Council venues affected by these measures will be contacted by our Stockport Events team in due course.

 You can read the latest government guidance on staying at home and away from others on the gov.uk website.